gmagnotta/examples/quarkus-order-logger/README.md

-# quarkus-order-processor
+# quarkus-order-logger

 Example Quarkus application that:

-* receives commands via messaging channel and show them on screen
+* receives Order events from Kafka and send them to Telegram